hlavacs/ViennaTypeListLibrary/README.md

   	using VecsTableMaxSizes = vtll::transform < vtll::apply_map<VecsTableSizeMap, VecsEntityTypeList, VeTableSizeDefault>, vtll::value_to_type>;

 We get a list with the second value using *vtll::transform< VecsTableMaxSizes, vtll::back >*, for which we apply the *left_shift_1* function to get the powers of two.
-Finally we apply the *vtll::sum<>* function to summ up the numbers:
+Finally we apply the *vtll::sum<>* function to sum up the numbers:

   	using VecsTableMaxSize = vtll::sum< vtll::function< vtll::transform< VecsTableMaxSizes, vtll::back >, left_shift_1 > >;